 Philadelphia Theological Institute

 St. Peter’s is a sponsoring parish of the Philadelphia Theological Institute and parishioners are eligible for the member discount at all PTI events.
-To discover more and for a list of upcoming programs please visit their website.
+To discover more and for a list of upcoming programs please visit its website.